The best flea markets in Paris - Citimarks

 Curious testimonies of the past

-“It doesn’t seem possible to me”, says Anatole France, “that one can have a spirit like everyone else’s if he is brought up on the riverbanks of Paris, opposite the Louvre and the Tuileries, near the Palais-Mazarin, in front of the glorious Seine river flowing between the towers, turrets and spires of Old Paris.
-There, from rue Guénégaud to rue du Bac, the shops of bookstores, antique dealers and print merchants profusely spread out the most beautiful forms of art and the most curious testimonies of the past.”
+“It seems implausible to me”, says Anatole France, “that one can possess a spirit akin to others if brought up on along the riverbanks of Paris, opposite the Louvre and the Tuileries, near the Palais-Mazarin, in view of the glorious Seine river meandering amidst the towers, turrets and spires of Old Paris.
+From rue Guénégaud to rue du Bac, the shops of bookstores, antique dealers and print merchants generously display the most exquisite forms of art and curious relics of the past.”

-“In its bizarre grace and its funny jumble, each showcase constitutes a seduction for the eyes and the spirit.
-The passerby who knows how to see always takes some idea away, like the bird flies away with a straw for its nest.” says Anatole France.
+“With its peculiar grace and whimsical assortment, each showcase serves as a seduction for the eyes and spirit.
+The discerning passerby always departs with some new insight, much like a bird carrying a straw for its nest,” says Anatole France.

-The 6th “arrondissement” (i.e. district) is the true homeland of a tribe which tends to gradually disappear and that one cannot imagine to see on the avenue de la Grande-Armée, boulevard de Rochechouart, or rue La Fayette.
+The 6th “arrondissement” (i.e. district) is the true haven of a tribe gradually fading away, unimaginable on avenues like Grande-Armée, boulevards like Rochechouart, or streets like La Fayette.

-We are talking about collectors of books, old paintings and trinkets.
+We refer to collectors of books, old paintings and trinkets.

 Léo Larguier,